Choosing a Maternity Center

 Whether you're already pregnant or planning to be, you have many decisions to make.
 Choosing where to give birth, as well as where to receive pre- and neonatal care, are among the most important.

-Which comes first: the obstetrician or the hospital?
+Which comes first: selecting a doctor/midwife or the hospital?

-Many women deliver at the hospital with which their obstetrician or gynecologist (Ob/Gyn) is affiliated.
-It's completely natural to trust and follow your physician's lead.
-But remember, you have the ultimate say.
+Many women deliver at the hospital with which their obstetrician, gynecologist or midwife is affiliated.
+It's completely natural to trust and follow your provider's lead.
+But remember, you have choices.

-When discussing the options with your doctor, be sure to speak up and ask questions about the kind of care you can expect to receive.
-And don't be afraid to do a little exploring on your own.
+When discussing the options with your provider, be sure to speak up and ask questions about the kind of care you can expect to receive.
+Don't be afraid to do a little exploring on your own.
 After all, your choice will largely determine the kind of birth experience you will have.
-If you feel strongly about delivering at a maternity center with which your Ob/Gyn is not affiliated, you may want to consider working with a physician who is.
+If you feel strongly about delivering at a maternity center with which your provider is not affiliated, you may want to consider working with a someone who is.